-- Turn the propeller in the forwards direction slowly until it lightly comes into contact with the Piston Stop. - Zero Inclinometer. - Rotate the propeller all the way around in the backwards direction until it is again lightly contacts the Piston Stop and write down the Inclinometer reading. - It is recommended to repeat the previous step to ensure consistent readings: - Rotate the propeller all the way around in the forwards direction until it again lightly comes into contact with the Piston Stop. - The Inclinometer should read 0° (± 0.3°). - Rotate the propeller in the backwards direction until it is again lightly in contact with the Piston Stop and write down the Inclinometer reading. - Compare the 2 Inclinometer readings you wrote down. - ${\circ}$ If the 2 readings are within a few 10ths of a degree (± 0.3°) of each other , proceed. - If the 2 readings are not within a few 10ths of a degree of each other: go back and see what is causing the error.
-(Movement of the aircraft is the most common issue.) - When the desired accuracy has been achieved, divide the recorded reading by 2.
-(So, for example, if you got 60°, then 60°/2 = 30°.) - Turn the propeller in the forward direction until it again contacts the Piston Stop. - Remove the Piston Stop and continue to turn the propeller in the forward direction until you get to the reading you wrote down divided by 2.
+- Turn the propeller in the forwards direction slowly until it lightly comes into contact with the Piston Stop. - Zero Inclinometer. - Rotate the propeller all the way around in the backwards direction slowly until it is again lightly in contact with the Piston Stop and write down the Inclinometer reading. - Now, let's double check ourselves: - Rotate the propeller all the way around in the forwards direction slowly until it again lightly comes into contact with the Piston Stop. - The Inclinometer should read 0° (± 0.3°). - Rotate the propeller in the backwards direction slowly until it is again lightly in contact with the Piston Stop and write down the Inclinometer reading. - Compare the 2 Inclinometer readings you wrote down. - ${\circ}$ If the 2 readings are within a few 10ths of a degree (± 0.3°) of each other , proceed. - If the 2 readings are not within a few 10ths of a degree of each other: go back and see what is causing the error.
+(Movement of the aircraft is the most common issue.) - When you have the desired accuracy, divide the reading you wrote down by 2.
+(So, for example, if you got 60°, then 60°/2 = 30°.) - Remove the Piston Stop and continue to turn the propeller in the backward direction until you get to the reading you wrote down divided by 2.
 (So, in our example, 30°.)
-This position is TDC of the Compression Stroke on the #1 cylinder. - Zero the Inclinometer at TDC.
+This position is TDC on the #1 cylinder. - Zero the Inclinometer at TDC.